Simby1/Simby1/README.md

 ## About Me

 I've always been driven by the desire to understand how things work—whether it's the complex systems of the human body or the intricate logic of a web application.
-Now, as an aspiring software engineer, I get to be the reason new things come to life.
+Now, as a Developer, I get to be the reason new things come to life.

 My journey in software began with the realization that I could take my curiosity and passion for problem-solving and use it to build something tangible.
 As a student in the ALX Software Engineering program, I am focused on applying my hands-on learning approach to innovate across industries, from gaming to health tech and beyond.